-Phlebotomy will be offered again in February 2021.
-Look for the course description in the spring catalog published in June.
+Phlebotomy will be offered again in September 2021.
+For more information, look for the course description in the fall non-credit workforce development catalog published in June.
 Registration for fall non-credit courses will open in mid-June.

 The phlebotomist collects blood samples for a variety of reasons, including medical testing, blood transfusion and blood donation.
 Blood is collected primarily through venipuncture, though other methods may be used including finger-stick, heel-stick or butterfly needles.

 According to the CT Department of Labor , the 2019 average hourly wage for phlebotomists is $19.51 per hour.
 Most phlebotomists are hired to work at hospitals, laboratories, ambulatory care settings, physician offices and employment services.

 After registering for the course, students will be mailed an information packet with many time-sensitive items to complete.
 Students must complete a drug screening and criminal background check (an approximate $72 fee through MCC provider, Castle Branch).
 Complete these ASAP as results of these screenings may take up to two weeks to receive.

 Students who fail either the drug screening or criminal background check can not participate in the course.
 Any criminal record or drug result will result in disqualification from the course.
 Course refunds will NOT be granted due to failure of either the criminal background check or drug screening, unless a written refund request is received on or prior to the last business day before the first class meeting.